tterb/tterb.github.io/_posts/2018-06-01-optimizing-jekyll-with-gulp-revisited.md

 ```

 ## Jekyll
-Now it&rsquo;s time to setup the basic Jekyll build process, as well as browser-sync for the convenient auto-reload functionality.
+Now it&rsquo;s time to setup the basic Jekyll build process and browser-sync for the convenient auto-reload functionality.

 ```js
 // Run jekyll build command.